S-map Online FAQ

 The FSLs are the Fundamental Soil Layers.
 They contain spatial information for 16 key attributes: slope, potential rooting depth, topsoil gravel content, proportion of rock outcrop, pH, salinity, cation exchange capacity, total carbon, phosphorus retention, flood interval, soil temperature, total profile available water, profile readily available water, drainage, and macropores (shallow and deep).
 These layers were generated by creating regional legends which were correlated using the New Zealand Soil Classification (NZSC), referenced to the National Soils Database (NSD) and other relevant data sources, and then linked to the soil polygons in the NZLRI.

 Try using the sister service to S-map Online; Our Environment.
-Our Environment is a website designed to help you learn about the natural environments of New Zealand.
+Our Environment, a land atlas of New Zealand, is a website designed to help you learn about the natural environments of New Zealand.
 Viewing maps and data, you can obtain answers to key questions about our natural environments and land resources.

 What has happened to the old soil series names?